atlasbot/docs/docs/Variables/running_commands.md

 Arguments must be seperated via `;`, for example `{a!command;arg1;arg2}`, which would be the same as running `a!command arg1 arg2`

 !!! warning
-    Command variables do not support aliases as of 03/08/2017.
+    Command variables do not support custom prefixes or aliases.

-### Input
+## Input

 ```json
 {a!say;woohoo!;it;works.}